15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Advantages Disadvantages

 • The most significant advantage of Shopify is its simplicity for small businesses.
-If you have an undiversified online store, some features can be implemented by users needing in-depth technical knowledge.
+If you have an undiversified online store, some features can be implemented by users who need in-depth technical knowledge.

 • Thanks to responsive design and high scalability, simple or fully customized shops are possible.
 However, customization is limited.